Speech-Language Pathology Assistant Certificate Program

-Cost of tuition will follow the University of Montana’s tuition and fees matrix found HERE; fees are subject to change per academic year with Board of Regents’ approval.
-The SLP/A-A Certificate Program online tuition and fees are delineated on the Online Undergraduate and Post-Baccalaureate matrix.
-For a total estimation of tuition and fees, contact Student Accounts within Business Services at UMstudentaccts@mso.umt.edu
+Cost of attendance will follow the University of Montana’s tuition and fees matrix found on the Business Services website under Student Tuition & Fees.
+Fees are subject to change per academic school year with Board of Regents’ approval.
+CSD Leveling Certificate Program online tuition and fees are delineated on the Online Undergraduate and Post Baccalaureate matrix.
+For an estimation of total tuition and fees, contact Student Accounts within Business Services at UMstudentaccts@mso.umt.edu

-Frequently asked questions about the SLP/A-A Certificate Program Online
+Frequently asked questions about the SLPA Certificate Program Online

 What is the deadline to apply?

-- However, see UM Admissions (HERE) for specific deadlines to apply to the University of Montana in order to start your coursework in either Fall or Spring semesters.
+- See UM Admissions (HERE) for specific deadlines to apply to the University of Montana in order to start your coursework in either Fall, Spring, Summer sections.
 We recommend that you apply a minimum of one month prior to the start date of the course in which you intend to enroll.

 Am I required to begin in the Fall?

-- Most online and all on-campus students start in the Fall to finish in one year.
+- Most online students start in the Fall to finish in one year.

 - A Spring start option is available online.
 However, this option does not guarantee you will finish in one year.